What governance transition is SASB undergoing?

 Why is SASB moving to a two tier governance structure?

 In the new model, fundraising and business-related activities will be separate from standard-setting, which will facilitate the independence and rigor of SASB’s standards-setting process.
-The new governance structure is modeled after that of the FAF and the FASB.
+The new governance structure is modelled after that of the FAF and the FASB.

 Is SASB’s name changing?